 I. GENERAL RULES AND CONDITIONS

-b) Your film must be a genre flick (more precisely: horror, thriller or sci-fy).
+a) Your film must be a genre flick (more precisely: horror, thriller or sci-fi).

-c) We only screen feature films (no documentaries).
+b) We only screen fictional films (no documentaries).

-e) Submitted films should have been produced within the last four years.
+d) Submitted films should have been produced within the last two years.

-f) Films must not have publicly screened in Germany (except festival screenings).
+e) Films must not have been publicly screened in Germany previously.

-I) As for the screening itself the movie should be available as BluRay or DCP.
+h) As for the screening itself the movie should be available as BluRay, HD-Video-File or DCP.

 Please note that submissions which are going against these simple rules will be rejected automatically.

-a) We view all the submissions until the middle of July at which point we write up a shortlist of about 20 favorites.
+a) We will view all the submissions until the middle of July.

 b) We will determine which titles we would like to present and will contact you should your submission be among the selections.